complyue/hadui-demo-nix/README.md

-# demo for interactive stack project with hadui
+# demo for interactive stack project with Hadui

 ## Quick Start